 - Question yourself.
 When you make a decision, think about it.

 - Record yourself.
 Afterwards, take a look at your gameplay and what you could do differently.

 - Don’t multitask, but pay full attention to the match.
 Otherwise, you’ll make too many mistakes.

 Okay, one last bonus tip – when you’re trying to get better at MTG, don’t forget to have fun.
 When the only thing you care about is your win rate, Magic can get a bit frustrating sometimes.

 If you just want to have fun and don’t care about your win rate too much, feel free to ignore any of the tips mentioned above.
 However, if you’re having more fun when you’re winning, then you should stick to this advice, put in some hard work, and you’ll get better at MTG pretty quickly.

 It Gets Better

-If you’re looking forward for more of our content, including MTG theory articles, give us a follow on Facebook or Instagram.
+If you’re looking forward to more of our content, including MTG theory articles, give us a follow on Facebook or Instagram.
 We make post whenever a new article is published.
-Besides we also have Magic news, spoilers and memes (as the one you see above).
+Besides, we also have Magic news, spoilers, and memes (as the one you see above).

 Anyway, that’s all about how to get better at MTG.
 Have fun and may you become one of the best Magic the Gathering players ever.